-Column 1 Report the value of transaction deposits .
-Column 2 Report the value of non-transaction deposits .

-Item 6.2 Report the amount of deposits .
-Item 6.2.1 Report the amount of deposits from households for transaction and non-transaction deposits .
-Item 6.2.2 Report the amount of deposits from non-financial corporations for transaction and non-transaction deposits .
-Item 6.2.3 Report the amount of deposits from financial institutions for transaction and non-transaction deposits .
-Item 6.2.4 Report the amount of deposits from general government for transaction and non-transaction deposits .
-Item 6.2.5 Report the amount of deposits from community service organisations for transaction and non-transaction deposits .
+Report the value of transaction deposits.
+Report the value of non-transaction deposits.
+Report the amount of deposits from households for transaction and non-transaction deposits.
+Report the amount of deposits from non-financial corporations for transaction and non-transaction deposits.
+Report the amount of deposits from financial institutions for transaction and non-transaction deposits.
+Report the amount of deposits from general government for transaction and non-transaction deposits.
+Report the amount of deposits from community service organisations for transactions and non-transaction deposits.